jroefive/jroefive.github.io/my_collections/_posts/2020-04-30-Day-Of-Week-Bias-In-Phish-Setlists.md

 The only other data cleanup I did was removing The Man Who Stepped Into Yesterday from the data set since it was played over 100 times but was counted twice in every setlist (almost), so really it was played less than 100 times.
 I could have done the same with Hold Your Head Up but that has over 200 tracks and just doubling every number shouldn’t really have an impact on this type of distribution.

-_Encore_
+### Encore

 There are a lot of messy track names with either missing capitalization or segues of several songs making it so they don’t get counted.
 While these differences are likely significant due to the tiny margins between some of the ranks, I’m not going to prioritize going through them all and breaking them up.
 And, I’m sure, at this point, I’d make some mistakes in updating the database.
 It also seems like there shouldn’t be any specific reason why this would happen on one day of the week more than others so maybe it all evens out.
 If the data ever gets cleaned up in the future, by me or someone else, I can go back and update all the lists pretty easily.

 Another potentially interesting project could be to look at how song lengths are distributed across different weekdays.
 Do we never miss a Sunday show because they play extra Back on the Trains and fewer Mike’s Grooves or is it because it is more likely to have a monster jam or two?

-_Teases_
+### Notes

 [1] It would be pretty easy to recreate this data for songs played less than 100 times.
 I could do that if there was enough interest.
 [2] If it's possible to do this kind of thing in sql, which I’m guessing it is, I’d love some tips on how to do it.

-<span style="text-decoration:underline;">Mystified and Mishapen</span>
+## Mystified and Mishapen
 *   Create a distribution of shows by weekday that shows which percentage of shows have happened on each day of the week.
 Slice that data by era and in five year chunks to see if distribution of shows changed much over the years.
 (Main difference is that there have been much fewer Monday and Thursday shows in 3.0.)
 *   Create a table of all songs played at least 100 times with a count of how many times it was played on each day of the week.
 (Join the tracks table and shows tables and use some case whens and extract dow from date)
 *   Convert the totals to a percentage of times each song was played on each day of the week.  (i.e. 6.7% of all Tweezers were played on Tuesday)